amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 19) High energy

-20) Extremely calculated and deliberate
+20) Often outside doing all sorts of sports

 21) The only person I know that actually profitted from bitcoin